 - The browser will fetch all static resources like images, styles, scripts, etc. from the web server during first time loading of the site.

-- Browser will store the static resources on local storage with the expiry date or the maximum age received from the server.
+- Browser will store all static resources on local storage with the expiry date or the maximum age received from the server.

 - The static resources are fetched from the browser’s local storage when the next page is loaded.

-- If browser caching is not enabled on the site (expiry time is not set), then the browser will fetch the files every time it loads.
-This will increase the page load time as well as the load on the server.
+- If browser caching is not enabled on the site (expiry time is not set), then the browser will fetch the files from origin server every time it loads the page.
+This will increase the page loading time as well as the load on the server.

 - Expiry time should be specified for each file types like png, jpg, css. js, etc.